JoshCunningHum/2D-manevuer-creator/README.md

 # 2D-manevuer-creator
-an arduino code generation tool to generate arduino code from path measurements for a differential 2 wheeled Arduino robot
+a highschool project, a tool for arduino code generation to produce arduino code from path measurements for a differential 2 wheeled Arduino robot

+Extremely unreadable, will restructure this if I have free time

 ## How to use